specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 ## Deploy your frontline teams in Teams

+To learn more, see [Learn where to start with a frontline deployment](flw-deploy-overview.md).

 ## Set up other services

 Depending on your scenarios, you'll need to configure additional Microsoft 365 services, such as Exchange and Outlook for email or Microsoft Viva to expand your employee experience.
 Read on for information about each service.

 ### Set up email with Exchange Online

 If you want your frontline managers and workers to have access to email, you need to set up email in Microsoft 365.
 Users must have an F3 license to get access to email.
-Follow the [Email setup guide](https://aka.ms/office365setup) to set it up.
+Follow the [Email setup guide](https://aka.ms/office365setup) in the Microsoft 365 admin center to set it up.

 Your users can also install the Outlook app to use for their email, so make sure to share information about where to download the Outlook app.